The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 Ephesus: The persevering church

 In the opening letter to the church at Ephesus, Christ is pictured as walking among the seven lampstands, which represent the seven churches (1:20-2:1).
-This tells us he is the leader of the church and is its Savior (John 10:28).
+This corresponds to the fact that he is the leader of the church and is its Savior (John 10:28).
 Perhaps there is an allusion here to Genesis 3:8, where the Lord is walking in the Garden of Eden with the man and woman he had created.
-We are to understand in each case that the Lord seeks a personal relationship with his people, and desires to interact with them and be their guide.
+In each case, the Lord seeks a personal relationship with his people, and wants to interact with them and be their guide.

 The statement about Jesus walking among the candlesticks recalls an Old Testament promise: “I will walk among you and be your God, and you will be my people” (Leviticus 26:12).
 This promise to ancient Israel is now made to the church, the new Israel (Galatians 6:16).